12 Mental Health Benefits of Weight Training | MuscleSquad

 The science of weight training and mental wellness

-Plenty is known about the impact of cardio and endurance training on emotional wellness (runner's high, anyone?), but it's not as well known that weight training also links with positive mental wellbeing.
+Plenty is known about the impact of cardio and endurance training on emotional wellness (runner's high, anyone?), but it's not as well known that weight training also links to positive mental wellbeing.

 12 ways weight training helps your mental health